Korean War Memorial

 Facts

-About Korean War Memorial
+About the Korean War Memorial

-Deborah Copenhaver Fellows, a Montana artist whose father is a Korean War veteran, created the piece "as a way for people to reflect on war and the price it extracts from those who participate."
+Deborah Copenhaver Fellows, a Montana artist whose father was a Korean War veteran, created the piece "as a way for people to reflect on war and the price it extracts from those who participate."

 The sculpture renders three battle-weary soldiers shrouded in rain gear, huddled around a meager campfire.
 The base of the sculpture depicts a muddied terrain, intended to puddle in Olympia's wet weather.
 Behind the sculpture fly 22 flags representing each of the nations who joined the U.S. in the war effort.
 The site includes stone tablets inscribed with the names of Washington state soldiers killed in battle, and informational signs to educate visitors about the conflict.